Cambridge Heart Antioxidant Study - CHAOS

 2. American Journal of Cardiology 1998;82(4):414-7.
 Cost-effectiveness

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Risk, Coronary Artery Disease, Myocardial Infarction, Vitamin E, alpha-Tocopherol, Secondary Prevention, Coronary Angiography, Australia, Cost Savings